Strycora/pushwith/README.md

 -  Users can create and join workout groups
 -  Users can create, view, edit, and delete workouts for workout groups that they are in
 -  Users can edit the name of a workout group they're in or delete the workout group
+-  Users are associated to workout groups through a UserGroups join table that facilitates a many to many relationship between users and workout groups